alostnight/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach can change an array. map needs a new array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a function is called. a method points at an object.
 3. What is closure?
+A function that has variables only made for that function.
 4. Describe the four rules of the 'this' keyword.
+a. window/global object binding - when this is declared outside of an object or a constructor, "this" will refer to the window/console object.
+b. implicit binding - You can call this inside of a object and it will refer to the object. using dot notation along with this will allow you to access the object "this" is delcared in and its properties.
+c.
+New binding - When "this" is used inside of a constructor function, "this" will refer to the property of the object that will be created via new keyword.
+d.
+Explicit binding - "this" inside of a call or apply method call will directly refer to the object that the constructor function is suppose to construct.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to pass any new attributes back up to the constructor of the parent object.
 ## Project Set up

 Follow these steps to set up and work on your project: